TrashPandaCode/reports/ia-final/contributions/markus.typ

   This dialog would always be shown in the game window after completing the introduction dialog with the raccoon.
 This allows the player to have a better overview of what the current task is.
 I also decided to make it draggable and snappable so the player can move it around as he likes and the dialog wouldn't block the view on important parts of the game.

   Right before that we've had some first user tests with the game and due to the feedback we realized that another short guidance through the elements of the game and node window would be very helpful in order to understand that the player has two separate windows that interact with each other and that he gets a first overview of the functionality of the buttons for example.
   Therefore I created a whole `tutorial guidance` that would be shown when you first enter the game.
 It guides you through different sections of the game and explains key elements supported with images or short videos.
 I also added the option to skip the tutorial and mark a checkbox to not show it again in the future.
+Other team members such as Leo Kling also contributed to this feature.

   The next days after this until the 10th of June I was working on the already existing levels and adding victory conditions to the movement level.
-As mentioned in the @markus_time_management section.

   With the 10th of June my development phase was done as we planned to finish the whole game by the end of June and I was going to leave for the summer school program in Japan for the rest of June and the beginning of July.